Choirrulloh/Raspberry-surveillance-camera/README.md

 Follow this good tutorial : http://fr.sizious.com/2017/04/30/comment-installer-no-ip-dynamic-update-client-duc-sous-raspbian/

-> Check your Rasbperry public access with a human friendly domain by typing `www.mycamera.ddns.net` in a browser.
+> Check your Rasbperry public access with a human friendly domain by typing it in a browser.

 ## Use your own domain to access to your Raspberry